hwmcc/hwmcc.github.io/2025/index.md

 ## Benchmark Submission

 Submission deadline for new benchmarks is **August 17, 2025 AoE**.
-Please submit your benchmarks in BTOR2 format.
+Please submit safety benchmarks in BTOR2 format and bit-level liveness benchmarks in AIGER 1.9.
 If benchmarks have multiple safety/liveness properties, we will split them up in separate benchmarks with one property each.
-Bit-level AIGER benchmarks with liveness properties are also welcome.

 Please submit benchmarks to
 - [Armin Biere](mailto:biere@cs.uni-freiburg.de)